BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Active-Transportation-Plan-Data-Development/README.md

 # Active Transportation Plan Data Development

-Update the Regional Bike Network dataset to include facility class, and development status.
-Create a consolidated, Regional Bike and Pedestrian Facilities dataset, which include all bike and pedestrian facilities collected from the 9-Bay Area Congestion Management Agencies (CMAs) and the 3 largest Bay Area Cities - San Jose, San Francisco, and Oakland.
+Create a consolidated, Regional Bike Network dataset conflated to the Travel Model II network, which include all bike facilities collected from the 9-Bay Area Congestion Management Agencies (CMAs) and the 3 largest Bay Area Cities - San Jose, San Francisco, and Oakland.

 ## Project Resources